DraconianLair/Portfolio/README.md

 # Portfolio
 My portfolio

--The file folder's structures are designed to be processed by the Eclipse IDE.
--Code and other assets are housed in the "src" subfolder.
+-The file folder's structures are designed to be processed by the Eclipse IDE. /n-Code and other assets are housed in the "src" subfolder.